Yosemite (Travis Scott song): Critical reception

 "Yosemite" received positive reviews from critics, with a majority of the praise going towards Gunna's appearance (the song's chorus) and the song's guitar sample that is evident in most of his songs.
-Despite mostly positive reviews, the original mix to Nav's vocals (the song's outro) was heavily criticized for being too quiet and poorly mixed.
+Despite mostly positive reviews, the original mix to Nav's vocals (the song's outro) was heavily criticized and memed for being too quiet and poorly mixed, to which Nav himself poked fun at.
+The vocals were eventually fixed soon after.

 Chart performance

 "Yosemite" debuted and peaked at number 25 on the US Billboard Hot 100 chart, on the issue dated August 18, 2018.
 This became the fourth highest-charting song from the album.
 It managed to chart for 18 weeks in total on the Hot 100.
 The song marks Gunna's first entry on the chart, although featured artists are not credited on the album, since Scott does not regularly credit them on albums.
 On July 26, 2019, the song was certified double platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over two million units in the United States.